echeran/smile-of-murugan/webbook/chapter02.md

-accurate and sensible commentator on early old Tamil literature, Iḷampūraṇar, "what is meant by this word is a state of mind that leads to the actions contrary to the conduct of the noble ones; it cannot be explained"*.
-Akam* 273.15 speaks about *pulavar pukaḻnta* *nāṇ* "sense of shame praised by the bards".
+accurate and sensible commentator on early old Tamil literature, Iḷampūraṇar, "what is meant by this word is a state of mind that leads to the actions contrary to the conduct of the noble ones; it cannot be explained". *Akam* 273.15 speaks about *pulavar pukaḻnta* *nāṇ* "sense of shame praised by the bards".

 Another key-term, and probably even more important, is *pukaḻ*,